Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Experiments

+Interestingly, the Prophet variant with $N$=0 delivers worse performance than the VQA model in stage-1 (49.97\% \emph{vs}.
+53.04\%), even though answer candidates are provided.
+Meanwhile, when given one example ($N$=1), the Prophet variant distinctly surpasses the VQA model (56.75\% \emph{vs}.
+53.04\%).
+This suggests the necessity of few-shot in-context examples for GPT-3 to activate its capability to adapt to the knowledge-based VQA task. \\ \textbf{Prompt contents.} In Table \ref{table:other}, we ablate the \mbox{prompt} contents in the default settings by: (b) removing the \mbox{prompt} head; (c) removing the confidence scores for answer candidates; (d) removing image captions; and (e) adding predicted tags from external models \cite{pica}.
 The results lead to the following observations: First, the confidence scores are of critical importance to the performance of our Prophet.
 This is because they carry the necessary information for GPT-3 to understand the answer candidates.
 Second, without image captions, Prophet still works steadily.
 This reflects the fact that our answer heuristics in prompts already provide sufficient information for Prophet to solve the task.
 Third, the prompt head is of less importance, indicating that GPT-3 is capable of understanding the task directly from the in-context examples.
 Finally, introducing extra information like object tags leads to a slight performance drop, which is contrary to the results in PICa.
 We conjecture this information has already been encoded in answer heuristics implicitly. \\ \textbf{Prediction behaviors in different stages.} In Table \ref{table:vqa_model}, we can observe a significant performance improvement of Prophet (stage-2) over its corresponding MCAN model (stage-1).
 To better understand this improvement, we conduct a statistical analysis of Prophet's prediction behaviors.
-As Prophet takes $K$ answer candidates from MCAN as inputs, we define three prediction behaviors for Prophet: ``keep top-1'', ``in top 2-$K$'', and ``beyond top-$K$''.
-All the testing samples can be categorized into one of the three classes.
-The statistical results in Figure \ref{fig:stat} show that: (i) for 68.1\% of the testing samples (green slice), Prophet keeps the top-1 predictions of MCAN.
+As Prophet takes $K$ answer candidates from MCAN as inputs, we define three prediction behaviors of Prophet, namely ``keep top 1'', ``in top 2-$K$'', and ``beyond top $K$'', which means LLM’s prediction hits the top-1 candidate, one of the top 2-$K$ candidates, none of the $K$ candidates, respectively.
+Note that all the testing samples can be categorized into one of the three classes above.
+The statistical results in Fig. \ref{fig:stat} show that: (i) for 68.1\% of the testing samples (green slice), Prophet keeps the top-1 predictions of MCAN.
 These samples achieve a 69\% accuracy and are mostly easy samples; (ii) for 21.8\% of the testing samples (blue slice), Prophet selects answers from the top 2-$K$ answer candidates.
-These samples are relatively hard, so that MCAN delivers a 24\% accuracy while Prophet has a much higher 40\% accuracy; (iii) for the remaining 10.1\% of the testing samples (yellow slice), Prophet predicts answers beyond the answer candidates\footnote{The probability that Prophet's prediction is constituted of the combination of candidates is rare that can be neglected.}.
-For these most difficult samples, MCAN only delivers a 12\% accuracy while Prophet magnificently achieves a 42\% accuracy.
+These samples are relatively hard, so that MCAN delivers a 24\% accuracy while Prophet has a much higher 40\% accuracy; (iii) for the remaining 10.1\% of the testing samples (yellow slice), Prophet resorts to the LLM to predict new answers beyond the answer candidates\footnote{The probability that Prophet's prediction is constituted of the combination of candidates is rare that can be neglected.}.
+For these challenging samples, MCAN only delivers a 12\% accuracy while Prophet magnificently achieves a 42\% accuracy.
+More analyses are provided in the appendix.